History of self-driving cars: 2015

+In February 2015, Volvo Cars announced its plans to lease 100 XC90 SUVs fitted with Drive Me Level 3 automation technology to residents of Gothenburg in 2017.

 Google's in-house driverless car.
 As of July 2015, Google's driverless test vehicles had been involved in 14 minor accidents since 2009.

 In April 2015, a car designed by Delphi Automotive became the first automated vehicle to complete a coast-to-coast journey across North America.
 It travelled from San Francisco to New York, under computer control for 99% of that distance.

 In July 2015, Google announced that the test vehicles in its driverless car project had been involved in 14 minor accidents since the project's inception in 2009.
 Chris Urmson, the project leader, said that all of the accidents were caused by humans driving other cars and that 11 of the mishaps were rear-end collisions.
 "Our self-driving cars are being hit surprisingly often by other drivers who are distracted and not paying attention to the road.
 That's a big motivator for us."
 Over the six years of the project's existence, the test vehicles had logged nearly 2 million miles on the road.

 A*STAR's Institute for Infocomm Research (I^{2}R) developed a self-driving vehicle, which was the first to be approved in Singapore for public road testing at one-north in July 2015.
 It has ferried several dignitaries such as Prime Minister Lee Hsien Loong, Minister S. Iswaran, Minister Vivian Balakrishnan, and several ministers from other countries.